 You file a complaint or apply for redress through the DHS TRIP program, which routes your request to the appropriate office for review and adjudication.
 You will be assigned a record identifier or Redress Control Number.

 The DHS TRIP program is for limited purposes, and challenging an expedited removal order is not one of them.
-Normally, the most you will get is a response stating you need to file a Form I-212 to be readmitted to the U.S. before the 5-year bar expires.
+Normally, the most you will get is a response stating you need to file a Form I-212 or Consent to Reapply request to be readmitted to the U.S. before the 5-year bar expires.

 Consult an Experienced Immigration Attorney Soon After You are Issued an Expedited Removal Order

 Generally, you have only 30 days from the date of the expedited removal order to request further review by the CBP.
-Otherwise, to be excused from the 5-year bar, you may file the Form I-212 application at any time, in connection with an immigrant visa or nonimmigrant visa application.
+Otherwise, to be excused from the 5-year bar, you may file the request for Consent to Reapply or Form I-212 application at any time, in connection with your visa application.
 The same goes for I-601 immigrant waiver or 212(d)(3) nonimmigrant waiver requests to overcome a fraud or willful misrepresentation finding under section 212(a)(6)(C)(i).

 If you are issued an expedited removal order, you should timely consult an experienced immigration attorney to discuss your options.
 You will also likely need an attorney to help you pursue a rescission of the expedited removal order or obtain the necessary waivers.